Paul-Mrsch/2PHPD-Proj/README.md

-## To do :

-Create a workflow to automate the actions at the very first pull "composer install" and opening .env

-Use fixture to add some data in database

-Api : registrations & games :
-  the serializing of the index GET method is making a circular reference BUG

 # Gestionnaire de Tournois de Jeux Vidéo avec Symfony

 Ce projet a été réalisé dans le cadre d'un cours PHPD de SUPINFO sur la programmation web avec Symfony à l'école.